 Examples of Elderly Abuse

-The National Committee for the Prevention of Elder Abuse or the NCPEA states between four and six percent of all the elderly have suffered from some form of abuse or neglect.
+The National Committee for the Prevention of Elder Abuse or the NCPEA states between 4-6% of elderly individuals have suffered from some form of abuse or neglect.
 Some examples of elder abuse include:

 - Involuntary isolation

 - Verbal abuse